DOS: User interface

 DOS systems use a command-line interface.
 A program is started by entering its filename at the command prompt.
 DOS systems include utility programs and provide internal commands that do not correspond to programs.

-In an attempt to provide a more user-friendly environment, numerous software manufacturers wrote file management programs that provided users with menu- and/or icon-based interfaces. becoming a self-contained program loader, and replacing DOS as the most-used PC-compatible program loader.
+In an attempt to provide a more user-friendly environment, numerous software manufacturers wrote file management programs that provided users with WIMP interfaces.
+Microsoft Windows is a notable example, eventually resulting in Microsoft Windows 9x becoming a self-contained program loader, and replacing DOS as the most-used PC-compatible program loader.
 Text user interface programs included Norton Commander, DOS Navigator, Volkov Commander, Quarterdesk DESQview, and Sidekick.
 Graphical user interface programs included Digital Research's GEM (originally written for CP/M) and GEOS.

 Eventually, the manufacturers of major DOS systems began to include their own environment managers.
 MS-DOS/IBM DOS 4 included DOS Shell; DR DOS 5.0, released the following year, included ViewMAX, based upon GEM.

 Terminate and stay resident

 Although DOS is not a multitasking operating system, it does provide a terminate-and-stay-resident (TSR) function which allows programs to remain resident in memory.
-These programs can hook the system timer and/or keyboard interrupts to allow themselves to run tasks in the background or to be invoked at any time, preempting the current running program and effectively implementing a simple form of multitasking on a program-specific basis.
+These programs can hook the system timer or keyboard interrupts to allow themselves to run tasks in the background or to be invoked at any time, preempting the current running program and effectively implementing a simple form of multitasking on a program-specific basis.
 The DOS PRINT command does this to implement background print spooling.
 Borland Sidekick, a popup personal information manager (PIM), also uses this technique.

 Terminate-and-stay-resident programs are also used to provide additional features not available by default.
 Programs like CED and DOSKEY provide command-line editing facilities beyond what is available in COMMAND.COM.
 Programs like the Microsoft CD-ROM Extensions (MSCDEX) provide access to files on CD-ROM disks.

 Some TSRs can even perform a rudimentary form of task switching.
 For example, the shareware program Back and Forth (1990) has a hotkey to save the state of the currently-running program to disk, load another program, and switch to it, making it possible to switch "back and forth" between programs (albeit slowly, due to the disk access required).
 Back and Forth could not enable background processing however; that needed DESQview (on at least a 386).